-The DWA-125 Wireless N 150 USB Adapter is a convenient wireless connectivity solution for desktop or notebook PCs.
-Instead of stringing Ethernet cables to your PC or dismantling your desktop computer case, the DWA-125 can enable 802.11n wireless connectivity by simply utilizing your desktop or notebook PC's USB port.
+The DWA-140 RangeBooster N USB Adapter is a convenient wireless connectivity solution for desktop or notebook PCs.
+Instead of stringing Ethernet cables to your PC or dismantling your desktop computer case, the DWA-140 can enable 802.11n wireless connectivity by simply utilizing your desktop or notebook PC's USB port.

-Powered by Wireless N 150 technology, the DWA-125 provides a faster wireless connection and superior reception than 802.11g.
-The DWA-125 is designed for use in bigger homes and for those that demand higher bandwidth networking.
-Maximize wireless performance by connecting this USB Adapter to a Wireless N[TM] router and stay connected from virtually anywhere in the home.
+Powered by RangeBooster N® technology, the DWA-140 provides a faster wireless connection and superior reception than 802.11g\.
+The DWA-140 is designed for use in bigger homes and for those that demand higher bandwidth networking.
+Maximize wireless performance by connecting this USB Adapter to a Wireless NTM router and stay connected from virtually anywhere in the home.
 This USB Adapter supports WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.
+This USB Adapter supports WPATM and WPA2TM encryption to prevent outside intrusion and protect your personal information from being exposed.